 I recently stumbled upon an interesting problem:

-Determine values $x_i$ that maximizes $\sum_t a_tx_t - w_tx_t^2$ subject to constraint $\sum_t b_tx_t=0$.
-It is given that all $w_i$ values are positive and that the full array lengths do not fit into memory (hence they need to be loaded in batches).
+Determine values xi that maximizes tatxtwtx2t subject to constraint tbtxt=0.
+It is given that all wi values are positive and that the full array lengths do not fit into memory (hence they need to be loaded in batches).

 I initially tried deriving an analytical solution to this problem.
 If I could not derive a solution, there is always some good ol backprop to fallback on as a backup plan: load arrays as batches and minimize the following objective function:

-However, this approach seems a bit iffy: if $\lambda$ is set too low the constraint is not satisfied.
-Furthermore, if $\lambda$ is set too high the function is not maximized…
+However, this approach seems a bit iffy: if λ is set too low the constraint is not satisfied.
+Furthermore, if λ is set too high the function is not maximized…

 After some doodling I recalled there was some constrained optimization trick from my undergraduate calculus course called Lagrange Multipliers, which allows you to find function maxima (or minima) under equation constraints.